-The activity depreciation method aka unit of activity depreciation method is a unique way to calculate the depreciated value of an asset, as it does not depend on its passage of time (such as years) rather than the asset’s usage.
+The activity depreciation method, also known as the unit of activity depreciation method, is a unique way to calculate the depreciated value of an asset, as it does not depend on its passage of time (such as years) rather than the asset’s usage.

 - To calculate the cart depreciation we have chosen the following dataset as provided below.

 - Now enter the following formula in the C15 cell.

 Here, C7, C9, C10, and C11 refer to the Initial Cost of the Car, Salvage Value, PredictedService Value, and Service Value in First Year respectively.

 - Press ENTER to see the output as given below.